-Fortunately, the regulations are available online in a searchable format on the U.S. Government Publishing Office website and a tinyurl link is listed on this slide.
+Fortunately, the regulations are available online in a searchable format on the U.S. Government Publishing Office website listed on the screen.

-Of particular interest is Subpart E-Cost Principles, a small section of which is shown on the right side of the slide.
+Of particular interest is Subpart E - Cost Principles, a small section of which is shown on the right side of the screen.